kris098e/5th_term/5th_term/algorithms_propability/13_string-matching.md

 - This statement is what is tying it all together.
 	- instead of looking at the longest suffix $p_{q}$ which is the longest prefix of `p` in the text `x`, we can simply look for the same in the string $p_{q}a$, so we can omit the `x` all together.
 	- Jørgen says it would be easier to make a drawing and see it.
 So you could use the one in the DFA example.
 	- ![[string_matching.excalidraw]] Only the green part matters, as we are looking for something which is also a prefix of `p`, therefore we should only look at maximally the last `len(p)` elements, as only this can form a prefix of `p`.
-If the first characters in the `green area` does not from a prefix of `p` then we should also omit looking at these.
+If the first characters in the `green area` do not from a prefix of `p` then we should also omit looking at these. if what we read in next
 - see for instance from minute `56` for explanation
 - In this example it is important to notice that $p\ ]\ p_{q}a$, so adding `a` to the current position will actually move us one step closer to finalizing.
 - What is stated is that when $p_{q}]x$ and we add `a` to the text `x` then what was read in $x+p_{q}$ as $p_{q}$ is a suffix of `x` then when we read in `a` , this must also be a suffix. **remember that $p_{q}$ is not the entire `p`**.